 Pulitzers Honor Best in Journalism

-The best in journalism was honored April 20, 2009, at Columbia University with the awarding of the Pulitzer Prize, journalism’s highest honor.
+The best in journalism was honored April 12, 2010, with the awarding of the Pulitzer Prize, journalism's highest honor.

 Awards were given in 21 categories, including 14 journalism categories.
 The public service award — which comes with a prestigious gold medal — is given to a news organization.
 All other winners receive $10,000 each.